LADSoft/OrangeC/build.md

     omake distribute

-which copies all files to the distribution directories and creates the distribution packages into \orangec\dist.
-I use visual studio 2010 to generate the binaries for release, so after building the programs I type:
+which copies all files to the distribution directories and creates the distribution packages into `\orangec\dist`.
+I use Visual Studio 2010 to generate the binaries for release, so after building the programs I type:

     omake -DMS distribute